Xyclade/MachineLearning/Readme.md

 The technique of cross validation is one of the most common techniques in the field of machine learning.
 It's essence is to *ignore part* of your dataset while training your [model](#model), and then using the model to predict this *ignored data*.
 Comparing the predictions to the actual value then gives an indication of the performance of your model.

-#####(2-fold) Cross Validation
+#####(2 fold) Cross Validation

 #### Regularization
 The basic idea of regularization is preventing [overfitting](#overfitting) your [model](#model) by simplifying it.
 Suppose your data is a polynomial function of degree 3, but your data has noise and this would cause the model to be of a higher degree.
 Then the model would perform poorly on new data, where as it seems to be a good model at first.
 Regularization hels preventing this, by simplifying the model with a certain value *lambda*.
 However to find the right lambda for a model is hard when you have no idea as to when the model is overfitted or not.
-This is why [cross validation](#Cross%20Validation) is often used to find the best lambda fitting your model.
+This is why [cross validation](#Cross-Validation) is often used to find the best lambda fitting your model.

 ##### Precision